 My Google Drive Freezes!

-“Google Drive freezes after a couple of interactions with the page.
+Google Drive freezes after a couple of interactions with the page.
 It keeps me reloading and it sucks when I am trying to get work done.
 I'm not sure if it is a browser problem, but I hope you can help anyway.
-I want to fix my Google Drive keeps crashing”
+I want to fix my Google Drive keeps crashing.

-Why Does Google Drive Keep Crashing?
+Why Does My Google Drive Keep Crashing?

-In addition, Google Drive freezing during use has become the biggest problem for many people.
-Why does Google Docs keep crashing and freezing?
-This problem may be caused by Internet problems, service interruption, excessive browser cache, etc. So, how can we fix the Google Drive and Google Docs crashing?
-Keep reading to learn the solution.
+Among them, Google Drive freezing during use has become the biggest problem for many people.
+Why does Google Drive or Google Docs keep crashing and freezing?
+This problem may be caused by Internet problems, service interruption, excessive browser cache, Google Drive cached files, etc.

-6 Ways to Fix Google Drive Crashing or Freezes
+7 Ways to Fix Google Drive Crashing or Freezes

-Try the following 6 methods, they are all simple and the most effective solutions for Google Drive keeps stopping.
+Try the following 7 methods, they are all simple and the most effective solutions for Google Drive keeps stopping.

 Method 1.
 Clear browser data and cache